robinreni96/personal-blog/_posts/2022-05-09-AWS-MongoDB-Bastion-SSH-Tunneling.md

 ```shell
 mongodb://username:password@127.0.0.1:24000/database?directConnection=true
 ```
-> Note: Make sure you logged in to your Mongoinstance using Bastion and created a user and DB
+> Note: Make sure you logged into your Mongoinstance using Bastion and created a user and DB to connect

 You can use the URI in **terminal or compass or NoSQL booster or Studio 3T** etc to connect to your DB